trixi-gpu/TrixiCUDA.jl/README.md

 > [!WARNING]
 > The package may not always be updated with the latest updates in Trixi.jl.
 Forcing an update of Trixi.jl as a dependency for TrixiCUDA.jl beyond the version bounds specified in Project.toml may cause unexpected errors.

+*Update on Mar 19, 2025*:
+- The issue between the latest version of CUDA.jl and Trixi.jl has been resolved.
+The package is now compatible with CUDA.jl v5.7.0 and Trixi.jl v0.10 (see [TrixiCUDA.jl PR #141](https://github.com/trixi-gpu/TrixiCUDA.jl/pull/141)).

 *Update on Jan 28, 2025*:
 - It is recommended to update your Julia version to 1.10.8 (the latest LTS release) to avoid the issue of circular dependencies during package precompilation, which is present in Julia 1.10.7 (see [issue](https://discourse.julialang.org/t/circular-dependency-warning/123388)).

 *Update on Dec 31, 2024*:
 - The kernel optimization starts with the volume integral kernels (see [TrixiCUDA.jl PR #102](https://github.com/trixi-gpu/TrixiCUDA.jl/pull/102)) and will extend to all existing kernels used in the semidiscretization.
-The approach includes improving global memory access patterns, using shared memory, and selecting appropriate launch sizes to reduce warp stalls and achieve better occupancy.

-*Update on Nov 21, 2024*:
-- Due to the [issue](https://github.com/trixi-framework/Trixi.jl/issues/2108) from upstream with Trixi.jl and CUDA.jl in Julia v1.11, this package now supports only Julia v1.10.
-Using or developing this package with Julia v1.11 will result in precompilation errors.
-To fix this, downgrade to Julia v1.10.
-If you have any other problems, please file issues [here](https://github.com/trixi-gpu/TrixiCUDA.jl/issues).

 [Archived Update](https://trixi-gpu.github.io/update/)